-In our H1N1 influenza Phase 2 trial we used vaccine tablets that contained approximately 1.5×10^{10} IU of vaccine.
-Accordingly, subjects in this trial were required to take 7 tablets in a single setting to reach the aggregate dose of 1×10^{11} IU, the target dose for this trial.
+In our H1N1 influenza Phase 2 trial we used vaccine tablets that contained approximately 1.5 x 1010 IU of vaccine.
+Accordingly, subjects in this trial were required to take 7 tablets in a single setting to reach the aggregate dose of 1 x 1011 IU, the target dose for this trial.
 We believe that in order for our seasonal influenza vaccine candidate to be commercially successful we will need to continue to refine our formulation and develop influenza vaccine tablets that contain the desired dose for each vaccine strain in a single tablet, resulting in a vaccination regime of no more than four tablets.
 In addition, we intend to develop a seasonal influenza vaccine tablet that contains the optimal effective dose for all four influenza vaccines necessary to create a quadrivalent vaccine, resulting in a vaccination regime of one tablet.
 Increasing the potency of the vaccine tablets may affect the stability profile of the vaccine and we may not be able to reduce the vaccination regime for an influenza strain to a single tablet or combine the four influenza strains into one vaccine tablet.
-In addition, increasing the potency of the vaccine at commercial scale.
+In addition, increasing the potency of the vaccine tablets or combining the influenza strains necessary to create a quadrivalent vaccine may adversely affect manufacturing yields and render such tablets too costly to manufacture at commercial scale.
 Our efforts to develop tablet vaccine candidates for norovirus and RSV face similar formulation challenges.
 If we are unable to further develop and refine the formulations of our tablet vaccine candidates, we may be unable to obtain regulatory approval from the FDA or other regulatory authorities, and even if approved, the commercial acceptance of our tablet vaccine candidates would likely be limited.